chorman0773/PokemonSMS/Specifications/PokemonSMSPublicSpecification.md

 The goal of this specification is to define a uniform definition for PokemonSMS Implementations, so that the Core may work independently from the Implementation.
 It also makes it so that there is a uniform base for making similar Pokemon Fan Games, which theoretically could run on any Implementation.

-<h2>Resource Naming</h2>
-<a href="https://github.com/chorman0773/PokemonSMS-Core/tree/master/Specifications/ResourceNaming.md">Main Document</a><br/>
-Resource Naming defines how Various entries in PokemonSMS, including pokemon; items; abilities; etc. are identified from within the game, save files, and the scripts.
-The 2 part Resource naming system is used to prevent entry conflicts when different extensions are loaded.
-It also prevents possible/future entry conflicts with the Core libraries and extensions by reserving several resource domains for various reasons.